LiamABailey/2DVelocityCorrelation/README.md

 ## Processing via the command line using `calc_spiral_corr.py`

 A script, `calc_spiral_corr.py` , has been written to support the calculation of the radius measure against tabular data.
 This process takes a single .csv as input (describing velocity in one frame), and returns a single .csv as output (describing the correlation across the desired radii).
-It supports a variety of inputs to configure the process, allowing for control over the measurement radii, coversion to a *pixel* [px] basis, and reshaping to remove gaps in the data (px_grid_spacing).
-Please note that many velocity measurement systems, such as PIVLAB, provide velocity measurements on a grid, such that measurements are *n* pixels away from one another.
-It is recommended to provide *n* as a scaling factor via (px_grid_spacing) to improve computation time (as gaps in the grid are ignored) and to provide a more readily interpretable output.
-Please note that the output `RADIUS[px]` in the resulting .csv is in the original scale from the input data file, not on the rescaled grid.
+It supports a variety of inputs to configure the process, allowing for control over the measurement radii, and variations in file structure.
+Results are returned with respect to the radius size, where a radius unit of 1 is equal to the minimum distance between any two points in the X or Y coordinate spaces.
+Note that scales in the X and Y coordinate spaces are required to be equal, and that the program automatically attempts to identify these scales.

 The help text (which can be recovered by the -h flag, is shown below).

-    usage: calc_spiral_corr.py [-h] [--ds data_start_row_ix] [--rmin RMIN] [--rmax RMAX] [--rstep RSTEP] [--pxconv PXCONV] [--pxstep px_grid_spacing] [--xpfea XPFEA] [--ypfea YPFEA] [--xvfea XVFEA] [--yvfea YVFEA] input output
+    usage: calc_spiral_corr.py [-h] [--ds data_start_row_ix] [--rmin RMIN] [--rmax RMAX] [--rstep RSTEP] [--xpfea XPFEA] [--ypfea YPFEA] [--xvfea XVFEA] [--yvfea YVFEA] input output

     calc_spiral_corr.py: a utility for calculating spiraling velocity correlation.
 See below for input argument definitions.